 Originally from Philadelphia, I graduated from Haverford in 2012 with a Chemistry major and a minor in Educational Studies.
 I am currently a NOYCE Scholar and am pursuing a secondary teaching certification in Chemistry at Haverford / Bryn Mawr.
 I have always wanted to give back to the Philadelphia public school system (because I am a product of that school system and of its struggles), and feel the best way I can do this is to teach and serve in schools with the greatest need.
 My decision to teach science/chemistry stems not only from my passion for the subject but also from my belief that better science education can be a powerful catalyst for change and empowerment in struggling communities.
 My other interests include special education, health, fitness, and nutrition, and I hope to become involved in improving the quality of food available to students in public schools.
 In my spare time, I write short fiction, play bass (badly), and do whatever I can to promote mental health awareness, introvert acceptance, and tattoo / body modification acceptance.

 Helping others has always been one of my passions.
 At first, I wanted to be a pediatrician, but during my senior year in High School, I became interested in and enjoyed mathematics and education.
 Upon coming to Bryn Mawr, I knew I wanted to teach so I registered for mathematics and signed up for Critical Issues in Education as my Emily Balch seminar.
 I chose to become a Noyce Scholar because of my desire to teach.
-Being part of a high needs school district, I feel I will not only encounter challenges as a teacher, but also educate myself in urban education.
+Being part of a high needs school district, I feel I will not only encounter challenges as a teacher, but also educate myself in urban education

 I'm Evren.
 I like jazz and basketball.
 When I was a kid, I wanted to be the point guard for the New York Knicks.
 Now I want to teach high school math and physics!
-I'm passionate about urban education in high need districts because I believe in the right every child has to a quality education and I hope to provide such an education to those most in need.
+I'm passionate about urban education in high need districts because I believe in the right that every child has to a quality education and I hope to provide such an education to those most in need.

 Teaching combines my interests in presenting information creatively and understanding the process of problem solving!
 I think math can be fun, playful, creative and colorful, and it can also be useful and practical in anyone's life.
 I know that I want to stick with teaching and give it my all, and I believe all students deserve a teacher like that.
 That's why I want to dedicate myself to teaching in the areas that need dedicated teachers the most.